 Hello, I'm Jessica.

 I'm a licensed Marriage and Family Therapist.
 As Your ally, I will help you feel more whole, by learning to truly care for, nurture and love all parts of yourself.
 When you were younger you experienced a lot of pain.
 Pain from sexual abuse, from parents who were not supportive, and from feeling like you didn't belong.
 As an adult you have poured yourself into work and maybe even family, in order to erase that pain inside, yet something is still missing.
 You struggle with self worth and your identity.
-Together I will help you learn to truly love and accept yourself, so you can experience more joy and less pain in your life.
+You are still plagued by nightmares and flashbacks which make you feel anxious and insecure.
+You want to connect better with others but don't know how.
+You're constantly being let down.
+Therapy with me is a collaborative effort in which we bring you from a place of pain, heartache, and loneliness to a place of wholeness, happiness, connection and a lot less pain.

 I grew up in the San Francisco bay area back in the early 80’s and 90’s, to a wonderful, loving, hardworking, and sometimes exhausting (meaning she made me feel exhausted) single mother.
 I have an older brother, he’s 9 years older than me, so he kind of filled in that role of father figure.
-I remember him helping me with long division (do they even teach this still?) and evidently he also taught me how to read (according to my mom).
-I also have two younger adopted siblings, who I co-parented with my mom.
+I remember him helping me with long division (do they even teach this still?) and evidently he also taught me how to read (according to my mom) when I was 3.
+I also have two younger adopted siblings, who I co-parented with my mom, starting when I was 19.

 The Younger Years: